MateoGarciaGzz/Fraud-Detection-using-DBSCAN-Logistic-Regression-and-Decision-Trees/README.md

-# Fraud Detection in Banking Transactions
+# Bank Fraud Detection using Machine Learning

-## Description
+## Project Overview

-This project analyzes banking transactions to identify potential fraudulent activities using machine learning techniques.
+This project focuses on detecting potentially fraudulent banking transactions using a combination of unsupervised and supervised machine learning techniques.

-The workflow consists of:

-1. Data preprocessing
-2. Fraud detection using DBSCAN
-3. Classification using Logistic Regression
-4. Classification using Decision Trees
-5. Model evaluation and comparison
+The workflow begins with anomaly detection through DBSCAN, which is used to identify unusual transaction patterns and generate fraud labels.
+These labels are then used to train and evaluate Logistic Regression and Decision Tree classifiers.

+---

 ## Dataset

-The dataset contains 2,512 banking transactions with attributes related to transaction behavior and customer activity.
+The dataset contains 2,512 banking transactions and includes information related to transaction behavior, customer demographics, and account activity.

-Variables used:
+### Variables used in this project

 - TransactionAmount
 - TransactionDuration

+---

+## Methodology

+### 1. Data Preprocessing

+- Selection of relevant variables
+- Missing value handling
+- Standardization using StandardScaler

+### 2. Fraud Detection

+- DBSCAN anomaly detection
+- Identification of potential fraudulent transactions

+### 3. Supervised Learning

+- Logistic Regression
+- Decision Tree

+### 4. Model Evaluation

+- Confusion Matrix
+- Accuracy
+- Precision
+- Recall
+- F1-Score

+---

-## Libraries
+## Technologies Used

 - Python
 - Pandas